apollographql/router/apollo-federation/src/sources/connect/json_selection/README.md

 Because `friend_ids` is an array, the `{ id: $ }` selection maps over each element of the array, with `$` taking on the value of each scalar ID in turn.
+See [the FAQ](#what-about-arrays) for more discussion of this array-handling behavior.

 The `$` variable is also essential for disambiguating a `KeyPath` consisting of only one key from a `NamedFieldSelection` with no `Alias`.
 For example,